Norwegian flight review New York JFK to London Gatwick

 Norwegian Boeing 787

-Norwegian’s website operates effectively and easy an easy first source for an excellent variety of fares available, with clear details of what is included in each fare.
+Norwegian’s website operates effectively and is an easy first source for an excellent variety of fares available, with clear details of what is included in each fare.
 Customers may also add on extras such as meals, checked-in luggage and seat reservations at this point.
 Norwegian views these as all optional extras which is beneficial for customers who wish to have the stripped back flight experience.

 Norwegian departs from New York’s principal airport JFK on flights to London.
 The airport has good connections with downtown New York, taking around an hour by public transport ($7.50) or 30-50 minutes by rideshare / private transport (from $25.00), traffic dependent.
 The airline does operate from secondary airport Stewart International although this is some way from downtown New York.
 Norwegian operates from Terminal 1.